 MSI is an international non-governmental organisation that provides sexual and reproductive healthcare, mostly to girls and women.
 We operate through branch offices and affiliates in 37 jurisdictions, many of them in the developing world.
 Our head office is in London.

-We have a network of more than 600 healthcare clinics worldwide, we conduct outreach operations where we provide access to sexual and reproductive healthcare to remote communities, we partner with existing private health providers who deliver services on our behalf, we distribute and market affordable, high quality condoms, contraceptive pills and other contraceptive products to pharmacies, community based distributors and other private providers, and we engage mobile midwives - MS Ladies - to provide access to sexual and reproductive healthcare to girls and women in specific communities where there is unmet need.
+We have a network of more than 600 healthcare clinics worldwide, we conduct outreach operations where we provide access to sexual and reproductive healthcare to remote communities, we partner with existing private health providers who deliver services on our behalf and we engage mobile midwives - MS Ladies - to provide access to sexual and reproductive healthcare to girls and women in specific communities where there is unmet need.
+We also distribute and market affordable and high-quality condoms, contraceptive pills and other contraceptive products to pharmacies, community based distributors and other private providers.

 The key areas in which we engage suppliers are:

 As an organisation that promotes the rights of women and girls, we are absolutely opposed to modern slavery and human trafficking in all its forms.
 We are committed to enhancing and enforcing our systems and controls to ensure that modern slavery and human trafficking are not taking place in our supply chains or anywhere else in our business.

 We have a Modern Slavery and Anti-Human Trafficking Policy ("Slavery Policy") and Implementation Procedures for the Modern Slavery Policy ("Slavery Procedures').
 The Slavery Policy and Slavery Procedures are disseminated to all staff, and we expect all staff to be aware of, and to discharge, their obligations under them.

 Additionally, all our employees are required to sign our Code of Conduct which includes a commitment to anti-modern slavery principles.
 We will take any breach of the Slavery Policy and Slavery Procedures very seriously: any employee who commits a breach will be disciplined and may be dismissed.